 “Me and Ye linked up through Bu [our manager], and having that relationship with Kanye — having him send me work and doing songs together — it just all made sense for both of us.
 I started working on ‘DONDA’ for a year and it was just an ongoing process.
 And through that process, I was learning a lot of new things and meeting new people.”

-Since KayCyy’s appearances on Ye’s tenth studio album last August, he’s been hard at work finishing his debut project — striving for “perfection” in every aspect of its creation.
-Welcoming a slew of artists, producers and engineers into his WIKC Camp these last few weeks, Who Is KayCyy is not only expected to garner the YZY Sound protégé’s magnum opus, but is slated to catapualt the singer-rapper straight to superstar-level acclaim.
+Since KayCyy’s appearances on Ye’s tenth studio album last August, he’s been hard at work finishing his debut album — striving for “perfection” in every aspect of its creation.
+Welcoming a slew of artists, producers and engineers into his WIKC Camp, Who Is KayCyy is not only expected to garner the YZY Sound protégé’s magnum opus, but is slated to catapualt the singer-rapper straight to superstar-level acclaim.